charbitz/diploma-thesis/README.md

 ### * Apply transfer learning techniques on YOLOv5 model:

-* pretraining YOLOv5 on INBreast data and then use YOLOv5 with the best weights on DBT data
+Pretraining YOLOv5 on INBreast data and then use YOLOv5 with the best weights on DBT data

-* using all INBreast and part of DBT data on training set and then using the rest of DBT data on validation and test sets
+Using all INBreast and part of DBT data on training set and then using the rest of DBT data on validation and test sets